-Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities including prostitution, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving violence, whether or not the child is aware of what is happening.
 The activities may involve:

-- physical contact, including assault by penetration (for example rape or oral sex) or no penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing - non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, or encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet) - sexual abuse is not solely perpetrated by adult males.
+- physical contact, including assault by penetration (for example rape or oral sex) or nonpenetrative acts such as masturbation, kissing, rubbing, and touching outside of clothing. - non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.

+Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
+Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.